 The manuscript lacks critical literature of prison-based treatment programs as a therapeutic context.
 For example, adding more contextual literature on pressured rehabilitation’ (Day et al. 2004) may help the researcher better interpreted the current study findings.
 See for example: Day, A., Tucker, K. and Howells, K. (2004), ‘Coerced Offender Rehabilitation – A Defensible Practice?’, Psychology, Crime & Law, 10: 259–69.

-Authors answer: The reviewer is right in his comment but since this article deals with responsibility of their criminal acts and not therapy of the female prisoners, we excluded the analysis of the therapeutic effect.
+The reviewer’s comment is correct, but as this article deals with the female prisoners’ assumption of responsibility for their criminal acts, and not the therapy of the female prisoners, we excluded the analysis of the therapeutic effect.

 Comment 11: The potential impact of the findings of this study on future research, theory, and policies were perhaps not as clearly articulated as they needed to be.
 There is a lot to draw from theoretically to convey how this work would have an impact.
 For example, research indicates that the ability to make excuses such as to claim victim status or to place responsibility on substance use problems may in fact enhance desistance.
 See for example, Maruna, S., & Copes, H. (2005).
 What have we learned from five decades of neutralization research?.
 Crime and justice, 32, 221-320.
 Maruna, S., & Ramsden, D. (2004).
 Living to Tell the Tale: Redemption Narratives, Shame Management, and Offender Rehabilitation.

-Authors answer: Thank you for referring us to some theoretical reading.
-We rewrite the discussion to make it clearer and more understandable regarding the results of this article.
-Yet we want to emphasis that the focus of this article is on an analysis made around understanding the question of whether female prisoners take responsibility for their actions, to what extent if at all and whether it would point to variables that can explain and distinguish between responsible populations and those who do not see themselves as responsible for their actions.
-Hence, a discussion around victim status, concepts like explanations or negotiation around victim status is indeed true and interesting but is not the essence of this study.
-The essence is a subjective perception around responsibility for the event to understand what leads women to break the law: choice or internal and external forces.
+Thank you for referring us to some theoretical sources.
+We have rewritten the Discussion to make it clearer and more understandable regarding the results of this article.
+Nonetheless, we want to emphasize that the focus of this article is an analysis we made to understand whether female prisoners take responsibility for their actions, to what extent, if at all, and whether the results could point to variables that can explain and distinguish between female prisoners who take responsibility and those who do not see themselves as responsible for their actions.
+Hence, a discussion about victim status, including reference to concepts like explanations or negotiations around victim status is indeed important and interesting, but it does not reflect the essence of this study.
+This study focuses on female prisoners’ subjective perceptions about their responsibility for the choices they made in order to better understand what leads women to break the law: choice, or the pressure of internal and external forces.

 Comment 12: It would be useful to frame the strengths, limitations, and implications of this study in terms of the Israeli/Jewish context.

-Authors answer: As we pointed out in comment 8 the analysis of the theories and of the narratives of the participants the Israeli/Jewish context has not been raised by the participants.
-The narrative analysis presents the subjectivity perspective of the participants with different ethnic backgrounds.
-Yet, the analysis didn't point out different answers in relation to ethnic origin of the participants.
-Since this issue does not emerge from the narratives, it was not addressed in the results analysis, the discussion or the limitations.
+As we noted in Comment 8, the analysis of the theories and of the narratives of the participants in the Israeli/Jewish context was not raised by the participants.
+While the narrative analysis presents the subjective perspectives of the participants with different ethnic backgrounds, the analysis did not uncover differences in answers in relation to the ethnic origin of the participants.
+Since this issue does not emerge from the narratives, it was not addressed in the results analysis, the Discussion or the Limitations.

 Comment 13: